-The first facelifted Eclipse Cross variants to arrive in Australia in November will equip the carry-over 1.5-litre four-cylinder turbocharged petrol engine (100kW/250Nm) which is mated to a continuously-variable transmission as standard and an all-wheel-drive layout.
+The petrol Eclipse Cross versions carry-over 1.5-litre four-cylinder turbocharged petrol engine (100kW/250Nm) from the previous model, which is mated to a continuously-variable transmission as standard and an all-wheel-drive layout.

-It scores the twin-motor 2.4-litre 4WD PHEV from the Outlander, with a handful of changes to cope with the difference in size between the two cars (though it hasn't told us exactly what those changes are yet).
+As mentioned above, the Eclipse Cross will come with the option of a plug-in hybrid powertrain that's due later in 2021.
+That scores the twin-motor 2.4-litre 4WD powertrain from the Outlander PHEV, with a handful of changes to cope with the difference in size between the two cars (though Mitsubishi hasn't told us exactly what those changes are yet).